This article was first published on Feb 9, 2018 and has been updated in August 2021.

-Templated websites offer less flexibility in design capabilities but the templates used often possess widely-accepted design principles and best-practices.
-Though templated websites are less flexible, it doesn’t matter because many of the customizations customers request do not actually impact customer acquisition.
+Templated websites offer less flexibility in design capabilities, but the templates used often possess widely-accepted design principles and best-practices.
+They often tend to be cheaper than custom design as well.
+Templates are great for lower budgets and usually have a cheaper cost upfront.
+Though templated websites can be less flexible, it doesn’t matter because many of the customizations customers request do not actually impact customer acquisition.

 Templates often achieve objectives better than custom sites because they require less decision making from the customer than a custom site.
 We have noticed many customers become fatigued by the decision making process associated with reviewing a mockup, discussing with other stakeholders, and requesting revisions.

 In comparison, templates offer structure to the design that is most often in the customer’s best interest.
 While not all template based websites may follow design best practices, the nature of the template process allows providers to build templates based on the most effective design elements created across a large array of websites.
 That means the customer gets the best offering, at a lower cost, with much less time invested.

 Great firms are able to achieve a higher design quality using templates without increasing costs for clients.

 Every website project requires client input/approval in order to successfully craft a website that meets the client’s needs.
 Custom websites usually have a way to mock up the website before going into development in order to lower development costs.

 Templated websites allow the customer to choose templates prior to development and changes can be done more easily, lowering cost of development.